Canon 250D vs Nikon P950

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 250D and Nikon Coolpix P950 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the 250D and the P950 are recent models that are part of the current product line-up.
 The 250D replaced the earlier Canon 200D, while the P950 followed on from the Nikon P900.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 250D and P950 can be found, respectively, in the Canon 250D Manual (free pdf) or the online Nikon P950 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 250D or the Nikon P950 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.